debayanLab/delayFunctions/README.md

 # Capstone Project
 ## Implementation of Verifiable Delay Functions in Javascript

-This project includes implementation of following constructions:
+This repository includes implementation of the following constructions in javascript using node.js and socket.io.
 1. Wesolowski's Interactive VDF
 2. Wesolowski's Non-Interactive VDF
 3. Pietrzak's Interactive VDF